GregVial/gregvial.github.io/_posts/2016-11-09-What-is-Machine-Learning.md

 ---
 layout: post
-title: Intuition - Machine Learning
+title: What is Machine Learning?
 author: Gregory Vial
 Categories: DataScience
 Tag: Machine Learning, model
 ---

-Since I decided to move to data science, I have been asked many times what this is about.
+Since I decided to become a data scientist, I have been asked many times what data science is about and what it means to be data scientist.

 As often with jobs not well known to the public, it is hard to describe in simple words that people understand and so they can relate the field to some experience or product they are famliar with.

 In this post, I will talk about machine learning, the area I personnally find most interesting in data science, and I will then present a few concrete examples of its applications.

-### Motivating (simple) example: calculating the bar bill
+### Motivating (simple) example: calculating the pub bill
 Let's set the context.
-You want to design a computer program that will calculate your bar bill based on the number of beers you ordered.
+You want to design a computer program that will calculate your pub bill based on the number of beers you ordered.
 Let's assume each pint costs 5£ (yes, life in London in expensive).

 #### Traditional programming
 In traditional programming, you would tell the computer that:
 * a pint costs 5£
-* you drunk 3 pints (or 5, or 10)

-And then you would ask it:
-* give me the total price using the formula <5 * number of pints>
+* the formula to calculate the the total cost is <5 * number of pints>

+And then you would input the number of pints you drunk and let the computer do the math.

+For instance if you drunk 3 pints, the computer will calculate 5*3 and return 15.
+Easy :)

 #### Machine learning
 In machine learning, the process is a bit different.